A study on Best Approximation and Banach Algebra in n-normed linear space: Introduction

-In this paper, the notion of a Banach algebra in \,$n$-Banach spaces is being discussed and a few examples are given.\,We shall see that if a \,$n$-Banach algebra does not contains an identity, then we can extend the algebra so that it has an identity and establish a set-theoretic property of invertible and non-invertible elements in a \,$n$-Banach algebra and then present topological divisor of zero in a \,$n$-Banach algebra.\,At the end of this paper, the idea of a complex homomorphism in a \,$n$-Banach algebra is being given and few results with respect to complex \,$b$-homomorphism in \,$n$-Banach algebra are established.
+In this paper, first we have studied best approximations theory in linear \,$n$-normed space and observed that finite dimensionality plays an important role for existence of best approximation.\,Strictly convex and uniformly convex in linear \,$n$-normed space are also discussed.\,The notion of a Banach algebra in \,$n$-Banach spaces is being discussed with a few examples.\,We shall establish a set-theoretic property of invertible and non-invertible elements in a \,$n$-Banach algebra and then present topological divisor of zero in a \,$n$-Banach algebra.\,Finally, the idea of a complex homeomorphism in a \,$n$-Banach algebra is being given and few results with respect to complex \,$b$-homeomorphism in \,$n$-Banach algebra are established.